jamesbaroi/web-app-test/README.md

 password.

-(2) Name the created database 'chemistry' or change the name to your choosing in schemas > chemical_elements.sql.
+(2) Name the created database 'chemistry' or change the name to your choosing in sql > chemical_elements.sql.

-(3) Source the chemicel_elements schema to the created database.
+(3) Source chemicel_elements.sql to the created database.

 ### II.
 Set runtime variables
 Enter node runtime environment variables as follows: